Text size

 Cooperation with Organizations in Japan

-In line with the accelerating global trends that are propelling diversity and inclusion, it is of great importance to the Intellectual Property community that stakeholders cooperate to establish collaborative networks and enhance environments that foster diversity and inclusivity by holding several events.
+In line with the accelerating global trends that are propelling diversity and inclusion, it is of great importance to the IP community that stakeholders cooperate to establish collaborative networks and enhance environments that foster diversity and inclusivity by holding several events.

-In July 2024, in the hope of strengthening collaboration with IP-related organizations in Japan, the JPO Diversity, Equity & Inclusion (DE&I) Team had the first trilateral insight-sharing session on diversity and inclusion with the Japan Intellectual Property Association (JIPA) DE & I Society Working Group and the Japan Patent Attorneys Association (JPAA) DE & I Promotion Committee.
-During the session, participants shared information on their initiatives that promote lively and fulfilling working environments for people in the IP field, as well as on their recent surveys to capture issues on DE & I in Japan.
+In July 2024, in the hope of strengthening collaboration with IP-related organizations in Japan, the JPO Diversity, Equity & Inclusion (DE&I) Team had the first trilateral meeting on diversity and inclusion with the Japan Intellectual Property Association (JIPA) DE&I Society Working Group and the Japan Patent Attorneys Association (JPAA) DE&I Promotion Committee.
+During the session, participants shared information on their initiatives that promote lively and fulfilling working environments for people in the IP field, as well as on their recent surveys to capture issues on DE&I in Japan.
 Having had small group discussions, we reconfirmed the significance of active information dissemination through this trilateral cooperation, to accelerate innovation via advancing diversity and inclusion.

-Photo - The first trilateral insight-sharing session on diversity and inclusion
+Photo - The first trilateral meeting on diversity and inclusion

-The first trilateral insight-sharing session on diversity and inclusion
+The first trilateral meeting on diversity and inclusion

 Photo - Small group discussions